NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Advanced_Search.md

 # Advanced Search

-Only available in the Data view, the Advanced Search page offers complex query building capabilities to identify specific set of cases and files.
+Only available in the Repository view, the Advanced Search page offers complex query building capabilities to identify specific set of cases and files.

 [![Access to Advanced Search from Data View](images/gdc-data-portal-access-advanced-search-data-view.png)](images/gdc-data-portal-access-advanced-search-data-view.png "Click to see the full image.")